sirnuke/steambridge/documentation/indepth.md

 # The short version

 1. Compile the Visual Studio solution (Release build).
-Save the *steam_api_proxy.dll* for later.
+Copy *steam_api_proxy.dll* to the Linux tree.
-2. Install g++ & multilib, a recent version of Wine & development package, and libconfig 32-bit library & development package.
+2. Install g++ & multilib and a recent version of Wine & dev.
 3. Compile the Winelib DLL using the provided *Makefile*.
-4. Setup the SteamBridge environment with **make install** (do not use with sudo, it runs sudo for the one copy command that needs it).
+4. Setup the SteamBridge environment with **make deploy** (no root/sudo).
-5. Download a game through Steam running Wine.
-6. Copy *steam_api_proxy.dll* in place of the game's *steam_api.dll*.
-7. Setup *steam_appid.txt* with the game's appid, if not already set.
-Needs to be the integer id and no newline.
+Various tools are installed to *~/.steam/root/SteamBridge/bin*.
+5. Download an application using *download.py*.
+Various applications won't download correctly.
+You'll need to use the Windows native Steam client (probably inside Wine).
+Copy the appmanifest file in *SteamApps* and the installation directory in *SteamApps/common* to *~/.steam/root/SteamApps/* manually.
+Eventually, this will be handled through SteamBridge.
-8. With the Linux Steam client running, run the game using Wine.
+6. Configure the game using *configure.py*.
+7. Execute the game using the newly created .desktop file or *execute.py*.

 # Windows Proxy DLL